Zhankun-Xiong/MRCGNN/README.md

 python 5timesrun.py
 ```

-3.You can see the final results of 5 runs in 'test.txt'
+3. You can see the final results of 5 runs in 'test.txt'